linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes/Week 6/Week 6 Assignment Review.md

 ---
-title: CITIGROUP
-aliases: [CITIGROUP]
-linter-yaml-title-alias: CITIGROUP
+title: Week 6 Assignment Review
 ---

 Thomas Rauter
 Advanced Financial Analysis and Valuation of Global Firms
 Case: Citigroup,   Blackstone,  and the Sale of a Loan Portfolio

 ## CITIGROUP AND BLACKSTONE
 - Part 1: Examine and understand Citigroup's financial statements